Atlanta, GA Climate Guide

-Atlanta has a humid subtropical climate with hot summers and mild winters.
-Located in the Piedmont region of Georgia, the city experiences four seasons with occasional severe weather.
+Atlanta has a humid subtropical climate with hot, stormy summers and mild winters.
+Sitting about 1,050 feet above sea level in Georgia's Piedmont, the city gets four seasons — and frequent severe thunderstorms in spring.

 Climate type: Humid subtropical (Köppen Cfa)